 When a Netflix subscriber logs into Netflix, either via an app or by entering “https://netflix.com” into their browser, their connection is automatically routed to the content licensed for the region where they are currently located.

 While it might seem that Netflix is being petty by not offering the same content in all countries, they’re not.
 They’re just following the rules laid down by their content providers.

-Why Is American Netflix Content Blocked in Italy?
+Why Is American Netflix Content Unavailable in Italy?

-If Netflix doesn’t do its best to prevent viewers outside a licensed region from viewing that region’s content, they could be visited by entertainment industry lawyers.
-UGH!
+If Netflix doesn’t do its best to prevent viewers outside a licensed region from viewing that region’s content, they could be visited by entertainment industry lawyers (and nobody likes those guys).

 When a computer or any other type of internet-connected device logs onto the internet, it is assigned a unique IP address.
 The address is much like your home’s mailing address, as it designates where information is both sent and delivered.

 Each country around the globe has been assigned a range of IP addresses, which are designated for use by that country’s connected devices.
 The address indicates where a device’s connection originates.

 Netflix makes use of these IP addresses to detect a viewer’s location, using that information to route their viewing session to the content that is licensed for viewing in that country.

 How a VPN Opens Access to Netflix’s Content Libraries